 Auth0 security bulletins

 Auth0 regularly conducts a number of security-related tests, and if any issues are found, will proactively identify and notify customers who need to make security-related changes.
 Due to the extensible nature of the Auth0 product, however, it may not be possible for Auth0 to identify every impacted customer, so you should regularly check Auth0 security bulletins.
-You should make sure a security contact for your organization is listed in Support Center.
+Check with your Technical Account Manager to make sure security contacts for your organization are up to date.

 It is a best practice to check the Auth0 Security Bulletins page periodically and take the recommended action if you are impacted by any security bulletins.